MicrosoftDocs/Viva/Viva/goals/understanding-views.md

 3. Select the check-in icon or select the progress bar for an OKR/initiative to initiate and make a check-in.
 Learn more about check-ins.

-4. Add a key result or a initiative under an objective from the (`...`) more options menu on the row.
+4. Add a key result or an initiative under an objective from the (`...`) more options menu on the row.

-5. As an OKR owner, to make edits to an OKR or a initiative inline, select the edit icon next to the title, owner, type, and time period information in the list.
+5. As an OKR owner, to make edits to an OKR or an initiative inline, select the edit icon next to the title, owner, type, and time period information in the list.

 6. Select the more options (`...`) icon on the list-view row to perform additional actions like close, postpone, edit alignment and more on an OKR or a initiative.